Blushock/Staff/README.md

 ### Other Games
 - Adopt your script for the specific game.

+## Welcoming
+Welcome new troops into the server, and get them set up with CPR Accounts, if they don't already have them.

 # Game Divisions
 Join these to host events for various games.
+You may only join two divisions, with limited exceptions.

 ## Minecraft
 Host events on our Minecraft server.
 These include...